Richard Horden: Career

 Horden was educated at Bryanston School in Dorset and trained at The Architectural Association in London.
 He received a scholarship for a tour of America in 1968, where he saw the influential 1950 Rockefeller Guest House in New York by Philip Johnson, the California houses by Craig Ellwood, and the sculptures of Kenneth Snelson.

 Horden worked at Foster and Partners from 1975 with the architect Sir Norman Foster for 10 years, where he worked on the Sainsbury Centre for Visual Arts and Stansted Airport projects.

 He started his own firm Richard Horden Associates in 1985.

-Horden was Professor in Architecture and Product Design at Technische Universität München.
-Fusing high-tech engineering with industrial-design methods, he and his research students in Munich have created an innovative range of revolutionary buildings in a broad variety of settings.
-From the Ski Haus (delivered to the Alps by helicopter and used by mountaineering and rescue teams) and Antarctic living modules to the Micro Compact home, a fully self-contained pre-fab home that fits into a 2.65 m2 cube, these structures are designed for their adaptability to our changing planet, lifestyles and basic human needs.
+Horden was Professor in Architecture and Product Design at the Technical University of Munich.
+Combining high-tech engineering with industrial design methodologies, he and his research students in Munich have developed a series of experimental building prototypes for diverse and extreme environments.
+These include the Ski Haus, which was airlifted to the Alps for use by mountaineering and rescue teams; modular living units designed for Antarctic conditions; and the Micro Compact Home, a fully self-contained prefabricated dwelling measuring approximately 2.65 square metres in footprint.
+The projects explore compact living solutions and adaptable architectural responses to changing environmental conditions, evolving lifestyles, and basic human needs.

 He died on 5 October 2018 at the age of 73.